yding7/yding7.github.io/_posts/2019-04-11-Ridgeline-Plots(joyplot)-available-with-ggplot2.md

 ---
 published: true
 ---
 Today I am going to introduce an extension available for ggplot2 to create so-called ridgeline plots.
-I think the packages were created a long time ago by Claus O. Wilke (I will put related links for references…).
+I think the packages were created a long time ago by Claus O. Wilke <https://github.com/clauswilke/ggridges>.
 I was surprised that I found this so late.

 So what is a ridgeline plot?
 Basically, the plot tells the same story as a heatmap but looks much easier to interpret the trend within a group (y-axis) instead of between the group.